AntonioMG99/IPTP-paper-code/README.md

 Code is divided into three main files, found in the folder 'models':

-* The `Least_Squares.py` file contains all code involving the Least Squares method and plots for the figures in the paper.
+* The `Least_Squares.ipynb` file contains all code involving the Least Squares method and plots for the figures in the paper.
+This is uploaded as a Jupyter Notebook since the code is relatively fast and many results are shown.

 * The `RBFPINNs.py` file contains all code involving the RBF-PINNs method applied to the PDE models discussed in the paper (Schnakenberg, FitzHugh-Nagumo and Brusselator) and plots for the figures.